orzechowskid/flymake-eslint/README.md

   "Buffer-local.
 Set to a filesystem path to use that path as the current working directory of the linting process."
   :type 'string
   :group 'flymake-eslint)

+(defcustom flymake-eslint-prefer-json-diagnostics nil
+  "Try to use the JSON diagnostic format when runnin ESLint.
+This gives more accurate diagnostics but requires having an Emacs version with JSON support."
+  :type 'boolean
+  :group 'flymake-eslint)
 ```

 ## Bugs